 Although both versions of this ride are a must-do at their respective parks, Pirates of the Caribbean at Disneyland blows the Walt Disney World version out of the water (pun intended).

 For starters, Disneyland’s POTC is almost twice as long as Magic Kingdom’s.
-Both feature all the key scenes, but the East Coast edition has much more to offer, such as the Treasure Room in Dead Man’s Cove.
+Both feature all the key scenes, but the West Coast edition has much more to offer, such as the Treasure Room in Dead Man’s Cove.
 It also has exceptional storytelling elements with a clear beginning, middle, and end.
 Walt Disney World’s version seems to start and end rather abruptly.

 The theming is also substantially more immersive, and even sails you right through the Blue Bayou restaurant.
 This adds another whole layer of depth and atmosphere that the Walt Disney World version simply can’t match.